geodynamics/pylith/docs/user/install/index.md

 Help for installing and using PyLith is available from both a CIG forum and the GitHub issue tracking system <https://github.com/geodynamics/pylith/issues>.
 See {ref}`sec-getting-help` for more information.

-## Installation of Binary Executable
+## Binary Package

 The binaries are intended for users running on laptops or desktop computers (as opposed to clusters).
 The binaries contain the compilers and header files, so users wishing to extend the code can still use the binary and do not need to build PyLith and its dependencies from source.
 See {ref}`sec-developer-contributing` for more information on extending PyLith.

-Binary executables are available for Linux (glibc 2.12 and later) and macOS (Intel 11.0 and later) from the PyLith web page <https://geodynamics.org/resources/pylith/>.
+Binary executables are available for Linux (glibc 2.12 and later) and macOS (Intel 10.15 and later and arm64 11.0 and later) from the PyLith web page <https://geodynamics.org/resources/pylith/>.
-Users running macOS on MX based computers can use the Intel version.
 Users running Windows 10 build 14316 and later can install a Linux bash environment and use the PyLith binary for Linux (see Section {ref}`sec:install:windows` for more information).

 :::{tip}